MarwaAhmed98/Bank-Loan-Web-App/README.md

-This project is the Udacity Machine Learning Engineer Capstone project, you can find the proposal here [a relative link](Udacity Machine Learning Engineer Capstone.pdf)
 # RougeBank Fintech App
 A new approach to banking technology that's fast, accurate and more agile🚀.
 Get your loan applocations approved faster and have the flexibility to learn from your customers as you grow.
 I present to you, ROugeBank loan app, a progressive web application powered by artifical intelligence to deliver loan applications faster.